 - Praise and encouragement in lessons to recognise achievement.

 - Positive written comments in books.

 - School rewards trips.

 - Certificate/prizes to recognise achievement.

 - Departmental awards.

 - Year group certificates and prizes.

-- Display of quality work around classrooms and school.
+- Display of quality work around classrooms, school and on social media.

 - Attendance certificate and prizes.

 - Invitation to take part in school activities and trips.

 - Charity awards.

+- Invitation to the end of year BHS Fest.